real estate dispute arbitration in Emden, Missouri 63439

 The Arbitration Battle:

-The appointed arbitrator, Linda Carmichael, an experienced Missouri real estate lawyer, reviewed the property deed, survey reports, and historical records.
+The appointed arbitrator, the claimant, an experienced Missouri real estate lawyer, reviewed the property deed, survey reports, and historical records.
 Sarah produced a detailed appraisal valuing the disputed strip at $18,500, highlighting its crucial role in expanding her garden and providing better access to her backyard studio.
 Robert argued the land had been informally used by his family for over 40 years and requested compensation for loss of use, claiming $22,000 in damages.

 Throughout the sessions, emotions ran high.
 Robert’s grounded, sentimental arguments clashed with Sarah’s logical, investment-driven stance.
 Both parties submitted multiple witness statements—neighbors who recalled old fence lines and oral agreements decades prior.
 Carmichael encouraged them to focus on facts rather than feelings, attempting mediation alongside arbitration.